 If you recently bought a home, you may be considering title insurance.
 This protects you from taking a financial downfall triggered by property ownership issues.
-Believe it or not, someone may have a legal right to the home you’re in.
-So let’s take a closer look at what title insurance is.
-Of course, you can always find a financial advisor to help you make the right decisions around homeownership.
+Believe it or not, someone may have a legal right to the home you’re in, even if it doesn’t come up in a search.
+Title insurance can help protect you from anything that may occur after closing that could damage your financial interest in the property.
+Of course, you can always find a financial advisor to help you make the right decisions for you around homeownership.

 What Is Title Insurance?